NexPlayer/NexPlayer_HTML5_Documentation/API.md

 <a id="getcurrentsubtitle"> </a>
    #### player.getCurrentSubtitle()

-Get the current subtitle info.
+Gets the current subtitle info.

 **Type**: instance method of [<code>Player</code>](#Player)
-**Returns**: Current Subtitle - the current subtitle track (undefined if no subs are activated).
+**Returns**: Current Subtitle - the current subtitle track (undefined if no subtitles are activated).

 <a id="getsubtitles"> </a>
    #### player.getSubtitles()

-Get all the avaliable subtitle tracks info.
+Gets all the avaliable subtitle tracks info.

 **Type**: instance method of [<code>Player</code>](#Player)
 **Returns**: Array of subtitles - the subtitle tracks of the video.

 #### player.setSubtitle(subID)

-Set the current subtitle track.
+Sets the current subtitle track.

 **Type**: instance method of [<code>Player</code>](#Player)
 **Export**: